Accessibility statements for third-party applications

 What we're doing to improve accessibility

-Dynamic Maps and Liverpool City Council are committed to making Map That accessible, in accordance with the Public Sectors Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.
+Capita Discovery and Liverpool City Council are committed to making the libraries catalogue accessible, in accordance with the Public Sectors Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.

 Liverpool City Council has an ongoing improvement programme focused on improving accessibility across the whole of liverpool.gov.uk.
-Map That was last audited in October 2021 and will be reviewed again for improvement in June 2022.
+The libraries catalogue was last audited in October 2021 and will be reviewed again for improvement in June 2022.

 If our providers fail to meet and address key accessibility requirements, we will make every effort to request they make the necessary improvements.
 If the costs of making these improvements is too high, we may consider them a disproportionate burden on the council and seek to review our contract with the provider when it is next up for renewal.

-The existing Map That contract is up for renewal on 31st July 2021 at which point any replacement will be procured following Liverpool City Council's procurement guidelines which include mandatory digital accessibility checks since February 2021, however an exemption request has been submitted for a further year which is currently awaiting approval.
+The existing libraries catalogue contract is up for renewal on (date to be confirmed), at which point any replacement will be procured following Liverpool City Council's procurement guidelines which include mandatory digital accessibility checks since February 2021.

 Preparation of this accessibility statement